Is Elizabeth NJ a Safe Place to Live?

 Crime Rates in Elizabeth

-As mentioned before, the overall crime rate and safety is one of the factors that you will need to know about when visiting or moving to a new area.
-In this case, we will find answers to the question “Is Elizabeth NJ safe?”.
+As mentioned before, the overall crime rate and safety is one of the factors that you need to know about when visiting or moving to a new area.
+In this case, we will find answers to the question “Is Elizabeth NJ safe?”

 Per 100k people, the total crime rate in Elizabeth is 2,834.4, which is 20.82% higher than the national rate of 2,346.0 and 109.40% higher than the New Jersey overall crime rate of 1,353.6.

 As New Jersey’s fourth most populous city with an annual growth rate of 0.88%, Elizabeth has a higher crime rate than other cities in the state.
-It is a densely populated urban area, and crimes are more likely to happen due to a more significant concentration of people living and visiting there.
+It is a densely populated urban area and crimes are more likely to happen due to a more significant concentration of people living and visiting there.
+These crime rates are similar to close by city Hartford, CT.

 Elizabeth ranks 35th in safety, meaning 65% of cities are safer and 35% more hazardous.
 Mississippi is definitely a safer place to live.
 It is estimated that 33.32 crimes per 1,000 residents occur each year.
 Also, the core neighborhoods have 1 in 16 crime rates, while the northwest has 1 in 57.